ITESM-FIWARE/NGSI-Encryption-Layer/README.md

 ### Login process
 1. In the main page of the application, fill up the "Email" and "Password" fields with the corresponding credentials
 1. Click the "Login" button at the left-bottom side of the web page
+1. A web page with access to the user profile, as well as to the encryption, decryption, and anonymization algorithms is displayed

 ### Update the user's profile
 1. Follow up the login process